PART 4 -- ADMINISTRATIVE MATTERS

-(S-90) RFP shall not be released without an approved/signed DD Form 254 from MPS6.
+(S-90) RFPs/RFQs shall not be released without an approved/signed DD Form 254 from MPS6.
 The HCO can waive this requirement.

-(S-91) After the source selection recommendation has been made and the contracting officer intends to move forward with processing the award documentation, the contracting officer shall update the DD Form 254 along with a summary of changes regarding changes to the form or the PWS/SOW/SOO then submit the DD Form 254 including the summary of changes to MPS6, DISA FT Meade MPS6 Industrial Security mailbox.
-MPS6 needs 5 business days to review a DD Form 254.
+(S-91) After the source selection recommendation has been made and the contracting officer intends to move forward with processing the award documentation, the contracting officer shall provide the PMO with the successful offeror’s DD Form 254, which includes the contract/order number.
+The DD254 and PWS/SOO/SOW will be reviewed by the mission partner Security Manager and sent to MP6 Industrial Security for review/approval.
+The mission partner Security Manager will forward the approved DDS254 to PSD.
+MPS6 requires 5 business days to review a DD Form 254.

 (d) Electronic signatures are created using an individual's PKI certificate or signed scanned documents.
 If the document that needs signing is not PKI enabled, then it is recommended to utilize software such as AdobePro to sign the document.
-Original signatures, recommend using blue ink, should be scanned into .pdf format.
+If a document is signed by hand, recommend using blue ink.
+The documents should be scanned into .pdf format to file in EDMS.

 (S-90) The Contract Action Report (CAR) will be completed and executed at time of award or modification issuance unless FPDS system issues prevent execution.
 At no time, should the inability to execute a CAR prevent a timely award or modification issuance.
 In these events, the CAR should be executed as soon as possible within three business days.